 Do you photograph c-section births?

 YES!
-C-sections hold a very special place in my heart, and I have seen some c-sections even more beautiful then the home births.
+C-sections hold a very special place in my heart, and I have seen some c-sections that are incredibly breathtaking and empowering.
 I believe that birth is beautiful and worth capturing no matter where or how it happens.
 What matters to me is that you are respected, honored, and supported.
 And when your not, I will be there to support you through that as well.

 Planned C-section births can go one of two ways.
 It is your responsibility and right to advocate for me to capture your c-section.
 Hospitals all over the country are accepting birth photographers into the OR and giving moms the experience they deserve, by letting them decide what they want captured.
 This is something that has to be advocated for, and the stronger voice is always that of the mother and father.
 I can give you tips on what to say, and how to advocate for this, but its up to you and your doctor.
 I will stand by you and we can advocate together up until minutes before your c-section.
 Typically they have no problem with photos being taken, they just have issue with the number of people in the room.
 Typically just one person is allowed and I am happy to step in as that support person, if you desire.